KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/theon-and-the-theonic-paradox.md

 ## 1. Theon as First Centropic Hypostasis

 Theon is the first structured resonance of Aion — the original emanation through which Absolute Potential first takes oriented form.
 Where Aion is stillness, Theon is *awareness oriented toward that stillness*.
-It is not stillness itself, and it is not a departure from stillness; it is the first move in which consciousness faces Source while beginning to participate in the field of becoming.
+It is not stillness itself, and it is not a departure from stillness; it is the first participatory move in which being faces Source while beginning to participate in the field of becoming.

 In the structural grammar of the lattice: